Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Starter

-A sourdough starter is a mixture of flour and water that has been fermented with wild yeast and lactic acid bacteria.
+Sourdough starter is a fermented mixture of flour and water that contains wild yeast and lactic acid bacteria.

 The starter serves as the leavening agent for sourdough bread, replacing commercial yeast.
-It’s used to inoculate the dough with the necessary wild yeast and bacteria to ferment and leaven the bread, contributing to the bread’s distinctive tangy flavor, texture, and aroma.
+Sourdough starter inoculates the dough, ferments, and leavens the dough, contributing to the bread's distinctive tangy flavor, texture, and aroma.

 Your starter is maintained over time by regular feeding with fresh flour and water, which keeps the microbial culture active and healthy.
 A well-maintained starter is key to successful sourdough baking.